Lavern Roach

 Raymond "Lavern" Roach (February 22, 1925 – February 23, 1950) was a boxer from the small Texas town of Plainview, who was Ring Magazine's Rookie-of-the-Year in 1947.
-Lavern had a winning record and was considered an up-and-coming contender until his untimely death.
+Lavern had a winning record and was considered an up-and-coming contender until his sudden death.
 Lavern sustained a fatal head injury during a boxing match and died the next day due to a subdural hemorrhage.
 He was the first boxing casualty of 1950.

 Personal life

 Born in the Cousins community just north of Plainview to loving parents Stanley James and Rosa Inez Roach, Lavern, along with his younger brother Bill, and sister Beth, were born athletes from the beginning.
 Lavern was a high school football star and an outstanding golfer.
 In 1947 he married his high school sweetheart Evelyn Joyce Ogden and raised their two children, daughter Ronnie Mac and son Richard James.